 How to Run Python Script using Command-Line

-The most sought-after way of writing a Python program is by using a plain text editor.
-The code written in the Python interactive session is lost once the session is closed, though it allows the user to write a lot of lines of code.
+The most sought-after way to write a Python program is using a plain text editor.
+The code written in the Python interactive session is lost once it is closed, though it allows the user to write many lines of code.
 On Windows, the files use the .py extension.